Neirth/ExpoSeller/README.md

 <p align="center">
 <img src="https://github.com/Neirth/ExpoSeller/blob/main/docs/exposeller_logo.png?raw=true" width="400" height="400" />
 </p>
-Ticket sales automation system based on Firebase Cloud Storage.
+Ticket sales automation system based on Firebase Services.
 From the user interface to the validator using the user's mobile device as a medium.

 ## Deployment